cllckn/database-management-systems/module4/README.md

   TEMPLATE=template0; -- Creates a clean database without default template settings.
 ```

-### CREATE SCHEMA
+#### CREATE SCHEMA

-Used to logically divide a database into sections, similar to a folder structure on a hard disk.
+A schema logically divides a database into sections, similar to a folder structure on a hard disk.

 Facilitates database management, multi-user collaboration on the same project (namespace management), and ensuring security.